Policies and Procedures

 5.5 The Independent Remuneration Panel for Wales (the ‘Panel’)

-5.5.1 Section 143A of the Local Government (Wales) Measure 2011 refers to the Independent Remuneration Panel in Wales (“the IRP”) and sets out their functions in relation to salaries of heads of paid service.
-The IRP may make recommendations about any policy in this Pay Policy Statement which relates to the salary of the Council’s head of paid service and any proposed change to the salary of the Council’s Head of Paid Service.
-The Council, will, as required, consult the IRP in relation to any change to the salary of the head of paid service which is not commensurate with a change of the salaries of the Council’s other staff, and will have regard to any recommendation received from the IRP when deciding whether to proceed with making the change.
+5.5.1 Section 143A of the Local Government (Wales) Measure 2011 refers to the Independent Remuneration Panel in Wales (“the IRP”) and sets out their functions in relation to salaries of Heads of Paid Service.
+The IRP may make recommendations about any policy in this Pay Policy Statement which relates to the salary of PCC’s Head of Paid Service and any proposed change to the salary of PCC’s Head of Paid Service.
+PCC, will, as required, consult the IRP in relation to any change to the salary of the Head of Paid Service which is not commensurate with a change of the salaries of PCC’s other staff, and will have regard to any recommendation received from the IRP when deciding whether to proceed with making the change.

-The Council is required to identify in this pay policy statement whether any such referral has been made to the IRP, and if so, the nature of the referral, the IRP’s decision and the Council’s response.
-No referral has been made to the IRP during 2023/2024.
+5.5.2 PCC is required to identify in this pay policy statement whether any such referral has been made to the IRP, and if so, the nature of the referral, the IRP’s decision and the Council’s response.
+No referral has been made to the IRP during 2025-26.

-6.1 Upon approval by full Council, this statement will be published on the Council’s website.
+7.1 Upon approval by Full Council, this statement will be published on PCC’s website.

-6.2 In addition, for posts where the full time equivalent pay is at least £60,000 per annum, as required under the Accounts and Audit (Wales) Regulations 2014, the Council’s Annual Statement of Accounts will include a note setting out the total amount of:
+7.2 In addition, for posts where the full-time equivalent pay is at least £60,000 per annum, as required under the Accounts and Audit (Wales) Regulations 2014, the PCC’s Annual Statement of Accounts will include a note setting out the total amount of:

 e) Any benefits received that do not fall within the above, and

-f) The ratio of the remuneration of the chief executive to the median remuneration of all the Authority’s employees (see also clause 7.5 below)
+f) The ratio of the remuneration of the Executive to the median remuneration of all the Authority’s employees (see also section 8.5 below).

-7.3 The JNC Settlements for 2023/24 for Chief Officers agreed in May 2023.
-The Chief Executives 2023/24 settlement agreed November 2023.
-The individual basic salaries of all officers within scope of both increased by 3.5%.
+8.4 The JNC Settlement for 2025-26 for Chief Officers was agreed in July 2025.
+The Chief Executive 2025-26 settlement was finalised in July 2025.
+The individual basic salaries of JNC officers within scope and the Chief Executive pay increased by 3.2%.

-7.5 The current pay arrangements within the Council define the multiple between the lowest paid employee (full time equivalent) and the salary level for the post of chief executive and the average chief officer.
+8.6 The current pay arrangements within PCC define the multiple between the lowest paid employee (full time equivalent) and the salary level for the post of Chief Executive and the average Chief Officer.
 The figures exclude apprenticeship contracts or those on government schemes within the definition of lowest paid persons.

 Pay differential between the average of Chief Officers pay and the lowest paid full-time equivalent employee